Meet the Team

 Hi, my name is Kaye Wallace, I am profoundly deaf.
 I communicate through ASL, orally or both (total communication).
 I attended mainstream classes all of my life with sign language interpreters so I could have complete access.
 In high school, I also began to use notetakers to ensure I didn’t miss anything.
 This helped me tremendously, as when I watched the interpreter it was difficult to write notes.
 When I would look down, I missed what the interpreter signed.
 I did well in high school, graduating from high school in 2014.
 I attended McNeese State University for three years and my grades were good.
 I found my passion for working with animals, especially horses.
 I rodeo and train horses as often as I can.
 I am currently working as a notetaker at the high school for deaf and hard of hearing students.

-As a LA H&V Deaf Guide, I share my personal life experiences of growing up deaf.
-I am able to share practical input on how I navigate social situations and my use of technology.
+As a LA H&V Deaf Guide, I share my personal life experiences of growing up deaf, practical input on how I navigate social situations and my use of technology.
 I hope to create a safe place in which families can ask questions about hearing loss or deafness.
 I am also a positive role model for children and families for hope and optimism.
+Feel free to reach out to me.
+I'm here to help.

 LA Hands & Voices, Director